Natural And Divine Interventions

 In any case, the diet’s real name should be the Nutrient Diet because it focuses on consuming foods full of nutrients that the body needs and on rejecting those with anti-nutrients that wreak physiological havoc, particularly when they are not well prepared or they contain strange-sounding ingredients or additives.

 Indeed, it’s not a reenactment because there exists nothing to reenact.
-The diet’s focal point is to feed one’s body the nutrients it needs, not the toxins that harm.
+The diet’s focal point is to avoid the toxins that harm and feed one’s body the nutrients it needs, especially those found in meat.

 “Everything is permissible for me, but not everything is beneficial.
 Everything is permissible for me, but I will not be mastered by anything.
 Food for the stomach and the stomach for food…” 1 Corinthians 6:12,13

-Unfortunately, many believe that their diet should be a vegetarian one that consists only of the following:
+Unfortunately, even when not battling cancer or some other ailment that requires abstinence from certain kinds of meat, many believe that their diet should be exclusively a vegetarian (or vegan) one that consists only of the following:

 “Then God said, ‘I give you every seed-bearing plant on the face of the whole earth and every tree that has fruit with seed in it.
 They will be yours for food.’”
 Genesis 1:29